apache/kyuubi/docs/sql/z-order-benchmark.md

 ## Benchmark result

-We have done two performance tests: one is to compare the efficiency of  Z-order Optimize and Order by Sort, and the other is to query based on the optimized Z-order by data and Random data
+We have done two performance tests: one is to compare the efficiency of  Z-order Optimize and Order by Sort, and the other is to query based on the optimized Z-order by data and Random data.

 ### Efficiency of Z-order Optimize and Order-by Sort

-**10 billion data and 1000 files and Query resource:200 core 600G memory**
+**10 billion data and 1000 files and Query resource: 200 core 600G memory**

-z-order by or order by only ip
+Z-order by or order by only ip:

 | Table               | row count      | optimize  time     |
 | ------------------- | -------------- | ------------------ |
 | conn_order_only_ip  | 10,000,000,000 | 1591.99 s          |
 | conn_zorder_only_ip | 10,000,000,000 | 8371.405 s         |

-z-order by or order by all columns
+Z-order by or order by all columns:

 | Table               | row count      | optimize  time     |
 | ------------------- | -------------- | ------------------ |